keu/docs/software/customize-image.md

   :::caution

-  Make sure to use the `-base` version the Astro Runtime image that you want to customize.
-This image tag is built to be customizable and does not include default build logic.
+  Make sure to use the `-base` version of the Astro Runtime image that you want to customize.
+This image tag is  customizable and does not include default build logic.
 For more information, see [Distributions](runtime-image-architecture.md#distribution).

   :::